NVIDIAGameWorks/Falcor/Docs/Usage/Scenes.md

 ### Raytracing

-Use the helper function in `Scene/Raytracing.slang` called `getGlobalInstanceID()` to calculate the equivalent of what `meshInstanceID` would be in raster, which can be used in the same way to look up geometry and material data.
+Use the helper function in `Scene/Raytracing.slang` called `getGeometryInstanceID()` to calculate the equivalent of what `instanceID` would be in raster, which can be used in the same way to look up geometry and material data.

 ```c++
 import Scene.Raytracing;